 Guidelines for Identification and Authentication

-This document is intended to help organizations devise methods of identifying and authenticating customers in ways that respect the fair information practices in PIPEDA and ensure compliance with its security provisions by providing the strongest protection for customers’ personal information.
+This document is intended to help organizations devise methods of identifying and authenticating individuals in ways that respect the fair information practices in PIPEDA.
+It is intended to replace the Guidelines for Identification and Authentication the OPC released in 2006.

-When someone presents themselves to the business and claims to be a customer with whom the business has a relationship, the business typically needs to authenticate that claim.
-This is especially critical if the person wants to conduct a transaction on the customer’s account, or obtain records relating to the account.
+When someone presents themselves to an organization, or their website, and claims to be a customer with whom the business has a relationship, the organization may need to authenticate that claim.

 - Something that is known to the individual (for example, a password, a personal identification number or PIN, an account number, favourite colour, name of first pet);

-- Something that the individual is (for example, a biometric, such as a facial image, retina scan or voice print) or does—a signature.
+- Something that the individual is (or does) (for example, a biometric, such as a facial image, retina scan, voice print or gait).

-In some cases, any one of these factors can be used alone to authenticate an individual; in others, combinations are used.
+In some cases, one of these factors may be used alone to authenticate an individual; in others, combinations may be used.
 For example:

 - Access to e-mail using a password: This represents a single-factor authentication process that relies on something the individual knows.